FAQs - parents

-For specific dates for 2015 entry, please see the relevant entry point section on this website.
-We recommend early registration, especially for 7+ entry.
+For specific registration deadlines, please see the relevant entry point section on this website.

 When are the main entrance points into the school?

-Admission into the Preparatory Department is at 7+/Year 3 (your daughter must have reached 7 before the 1st September in the year of entry).
-The main entry point into the Senior School is at 11+/Year 7 (your daughter must have reached 11 by the 1st of September).
-There is also admission into the Sixth Form at 16+/Year 12 (girls must be 16 before the 1st September).
-Non standard entry places are very rare and occur only occasionally.
+Admission into the Preparatory Department is at age 7+/Year 3 (your daughter must have reached 7 before the 1st September in the year of entry).
+The main entry point into the Senior School is at age 11+/Year 7 (your daughter must have reached 11 by the 1st of September).
+There is also admission into the Sixth Form at age 16+/Year 12 (girls must be 16 before the 1st September).
+Non standard entry places are rare and occur only occasionally and only if current girls leave.
 Enquiries should be made directly to Miss Rachel Ford, the Admissions Officer, who will arrange for an exam and interview should there be places available.